 Image caption.
 Now available from Bonsai Tree these plastic watering cans are comfortable to use, easy to carry and have a fine spray.

 Watering cans are available in many shapes and sizes as well as in a variety of materials.
 You can use a small plastic watering can which will probably cost you very little, or you can use the real deal copper watering cans from Japan.
-The latter is claimed to posses antimicrobial abilities but these cans are costly and probably present an irresistible temptation to thieves should it be left outdoors in South Africa.
+The latter is claimed to posses antimicrobial abilities but these cans are costly (upwards of R3500) and probably present an irresistible temptation to thieves should it be left outdoors in South Africa.
 Whichever watering can you choose it should be comfortable to use when transporting the water and when pouring.
 It should also have a fine spray which will not erode the growing media from your bonsai pots, and it should not leak all over the place.

 Fine sprayers or spray-wands can also be attached to a hose and watering is made that much easier than having to cart cans full of water all over the place.
 However should you only have a small collection a watering can will be good enough, but larger collections will demand a watering wand or similar attachment.
 Once again you should look for one which has a fine spray, and do not open the tap to full blast, preferably use it at low pressures.